Governance

 CO-FOUNDER

-Shawn H. Wilson currently serves as the President & CEO of Boys & Girls Clubs of Southeastern Michigan (BGCSM).
+Shawn H. Wilson currently serves as the President & CEO of Boys & Girls Clubs of Greater Detroit (BGCGD).
 As the first African American CEO in the organization’s nearly 100-year history, Wilson has “reimagined” BGCSM’s mission to focus on economic mobility.

 His leadership has not only increased the number of youths served annually from 7,000 to 15,000 but also has raised the annual operating budget from $3 million to $20 million.
 In 2020, Wilson orchestrated a merger with Ponyride, a small business incubator and accelerator program for minority founders.